Discover all the tax services we offer

 Non-residents are only taxed on capital gains made from the sale of assets located in Brazil.

 Brazil’s corporate tax rate is fixed at 15% of annual taxable income.
-This may be calculated using either the Actual Profit Method or Presumed Profit Method.
+This may be calculated using either the Actual Profit Method or the Presumed Profit Method.

 There is no national property tax in Brazil, but Brazilian municipalities generally levy a local property tax.
 The rates for this tax vary by region and are generally calculated based on the fair market value of the property.